pokemonish/chrome_remote_interface_python/README.md

-[Chrome Debugging Protocol] interface that helps to instrument Chrome (or any other suitable [implementation](#implementations)) by providing a simple abstraction of commands and notifications using a straightforward JavaScript API.
+[Chrome Debugging Protocol] interface that helps to instrument Chrome (or any other suitable [implementation](#implementations)) by providing a simple abstraction of commands and notifications using a straightforward Python API.

 This module is one of the many [third-party protocol clients][3rd-party].